Ne0n09/cloudflared-remotefalcon/docs/post-install.md

 ## FPP 9 and above - Update the FPP plugin settings

-FPP 9 has some extra steps due to the addition of [Apache CSP](https://github.com/FalconChristmas/fpp/blob/master/docs/ApacheContentSecurityPolicy.md).
+- FPP 9 has some extra steps due to the addition of [Apache CSP](https://github.com/FalconChristmas/fpp/blob/master/docs/ApacheContentSecurityPolicy.md).

-You will have to manually add your site to the trusted list or the plugins page will not load with the custom *Plugins API Path*.
+- You will have to manually add your site to the trusted list or the plugins page may not load with the custom *Plugins API Path* and sequences will not be synced.

 1. In FPP go to Help -> :fontawesome-solid-terminal: SSH Shell

 2. Login.
 The default user and password is fpp/falcon.

+3. Choose the section below based on if you are hosting remotely(`DOMAIN`) or locally(`LAN`) to FPP.

 === "DOMAIN"

-    Follow this if you want to use your domain name to connect to the plugin.
+    - Follow this if you want to use your domain name to connect to the plugin.

-    Select the other tab above to use your LAN IP as the commands are a bit different.
+    - Select the other tab above to use your LAN IP as the commands are a bit different.

     1. Set the `DOMAIN` and `TOKEN` variable directly on the FPP shell to `https://yourdomain.com` and `yourshowtoken`.